Sky High (2003 film): Plot

-Production and reception
+Production

-The film was made, with a budget of only $50,000.
-Kitamura stated in an interview that, "The film will show how far we can go for love.
-But also each person's perspective, on the matter."

-The film opened in Japanese theaters in 2002, and the next year in North America.
+The film opened in Japanese theaters in 2003.
 Its premiere followed in the footsteps of the popular Sky High television series, starring the same actress (Yumiko Shaku) in the lead role of Izuko—or specifically, the "new" Izuko, as the film is considered a prequel to the TV series, revealing how Mina Saeki (Shaku) came to replace the previous Guardian and take her position as the Izuko we see in the series.
 Although the film makes much greater use of action, martial arts, and big budget special effects than the series is capable, both follow the same continuity.
 TV-Asahi, the Japanese television network behind the TV series is also the theatrical film's primary production company.
 The movie was helmed by popular action director Ryuhei Kitamura, best known for his Versus series of films, as well as other popular draws such as Azumi and Godzilla: Final Wars.
 Kitamura also directed several episodes of the TV series, and following the film's box office success, Sky High 2 (or Season 2) was quickly put into production by the network for January 2004, utilizing many elements from the film, including its darker, edgier look, and improved sets and effects.

 The film's screenplay was written by Isao Kiriyama, based on the manga Sky High by Tsutomu Takahashi.

 The closing theme for the movie is "Horizon" by Hyde (L'Arc-en-Ciel and Vamps).